XGangChen/CIRLab/MyResearch/UR3/README.md

         -v ${HOME}/.ursim/programs:/ursim/programs \
         --name ursim universalrobots/ursim_cb3

-      # Replace `--rm` can keep the container existing, then you can click the VNC link after using the command below:
+      # After the creation, you just need to start the container, then click the link for URSim VNC.
       docker start ursim

       # Run the ROS2 command to see the robot in RViz: